redhio/redhio-node-app/README.md

 spin up an embedded Redhio ML app using Node and Express.js and get started using the Polaris design system and React components.
 Forked from Shopify Node App

-This example app uses Node, Express, Webpack, React, Redux, and Shopify/polaris
+This example app uses Node, Express, Webpack, React, Redux, and Redhio/polaris

 ## Features
-- [x] React app using [Polaris](https://polaris.shopify.com/)
+- [x] React app using [Polaris](https://polaris.redh.io/)
-- [x] Shopify Authentication (add Ethereum authentication)
+- [x] Redhio Authentication (add Ethereum authentication)
 - [x] Get API data from Shopify and pass it to React
 - [x] Get API data from Redhio and pass it to React
 - [x] Get API data from Ethereum and pass it to React